primer/react-template/README.md

 ## Dealing with errors

-### `npm: command not found`
+#### `npm: command not found`

-If you try to run `npm install` and get an error similar to the one above, that means you don't have Node/npm installed on your machine.
-In that case, [head here](https://nodejs.org/en/download) to download it (choose macOS installer for the simplest option).
+If you try to run `npm install` and get an error similar to the one described above, that means you don't have Node/npm installed on your machine.
+In that case, [head here to download it](https://nodejs.org/en/download).
+Choose macOS installer for the simplest option.

-### Any other error
+#### Any other error

 Please open an issue or ping `@dfosco` on Slack!
 This repository is built to be a simple prototyping experience for designers and other non-developers.
 If it doesn't work out of the box, **the template is wrong, not you**.
 Let's fix it together 🙂